 Total Weight: 1 troy oz.

 The US minted the 2014 silver eagle with no mint mark and also the 2014 W burnished silver eagle and 2014 W proof silver eagle.
 The mint mark, when present, can be found on the reverse side of the coin.

 The burnished silver eagles have a unique look to them.
 Burnished coins have a matte-like finish and they appear less shiny.

 Proof coins are essentially coins that have more detail.
 They are minted on special planchets and it takes longer to produce them.
 Each proof coin originally comes in a US Mint issued velvet box and a certificate of authorization (COA).

-The 2013 W proof silver eagle is worth around $90 in proof condition.
+Lastly the 2014 W silver eagle proof is worth around $90 in proof condition.

 The Red Book